neoliv/procfilter/README.md

 ```

 ## Configuration

+You can find a real world configuration file (with the grafana json to build a dashboard showing the metrics).
+Below is the pseudo-formal description of the sconfiguration syntax with some toy samples.

 The description of what you want to measure is done using a simple language (in the script= or script_file= configuration option)